rxue/learning-dirary/git/README.md

 Question:
 * what is `git reset --hard origin/master`

-`git fetch origin` does not sync local content from the remoate origin yet, will continue to research on how this is working

 `merge` a *conflict* does not generate an automatic *commit* message

 # 20190624: